sunilkumardash9/Pdf-GPT/README.md

 # Pdf-GPT

 This is a Langchain project that enables you to interact with any PDFs via the Gradio chat interface.
-It not only fetches relevant answers but also renders relevant page of the PDFs.
+It not only fetches relevant answers but also renders relevant pages of the PDFs.

 # Technologies Used
 1. Langchain